When we moved to remotest Carmarthenshire, the place we heard recommended to us again and again for a day trip was Llyn Brianne.

 This snaking reservoir nestles hidden in the upper Tywi Valley, spread-eagled on the borders between north-east Carmarthenshire, southeast Ceredigion and western Powys, and heading here to hike, bike, kayak or simply drive along the legendary single-track mountain lanes surrounding this lonely body of water, you’ll have one of the few opportunities in Wales to pass through three different counties on a day out.

 Lonely is, indeed, the operative word when it comes to describing Llyn Brianne.
-The way most people arrive is from the market town of Llandovery on a winding 11-mile road up the Tywi River, through increasingly hilly pastureland with the first bare southern peaks of the Cambrian Mountains pressing in after you pass the scattered hamlet of Rhandirmwym to heighten the drama of the approach (NB: construction work on another dam on the Tywi has marginally marred parts of the rollercoaster road up to the dam in recent months).
+The way most people arrive is from the market town of Llandovery on a winding 11-mile road up the Tywi River, through increasingly hilly pastureland with the first bare southern peaks of the Cambrian Mountains pressing in after you pass the scattered hamlet of Rhandirmwym to heighten the drama of the approach (NB: construction work on another dam on the Tywi was marginally marring parts of the rollercoaster road up to the dam in 2020 but this seems mostly over).
 Civilisation has been honed down by this point to a couple of farms and a nature reserve and then, after you pass the farm at Ystradffin and turn up the approach road to the dam, it virtually disappears altogether.
 All inky greens and cobalt blues in summer and at times almost monochrome in winter, hemmed in by dense spruce forest on three sides and craggy moors on the other, the first impression of Llyn Brianne coming this way is of a vista reminiscent of the Canadian forests in Alberta or Saskatchewan.

 Of dams and mines…